doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 I know that I quite like to see how crypto algorithms work in a visual way, if this is also your case check this SWF animation (no exploit in here, don't worry :)): [Rijndael_Animation_v4_eng.swf](http://www.formaestudio.com/rijndaelinspector/archivos/Rijndael_Animation_v4_eng.swf) ; else you can also read the [FIPS-197](http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf) document.

 ## Key schedule
 The key schedule is like the most important part of the algorithm.
-As I said a bit earlier, this function is a derivation one: it takes the encryption key in input and will generate the round-keys the encryption process will use in output.
+As I said a bit earlier, this function is a derivation one: it takes the encryption key as input and will generate the round-keys the encryption process will use as output.

 I don't really feel like explaining in detail how it works (as it is a bit tricky to explain that with words), I would rather advise you to read the FIPS document or to follow the flash animation.
 Here is what my key schedule looks like: